Parts King Parts King

 • Cleaning Solvent

-Every vehicle is different.
-When it comes to maintenance and repairs, always follow the vehicle's owner's manual.
+• Every vehicle is different.
+Always follow the owner’s manual when it comes to maintenance and repairs.

-1. Raise & support the vehicle securely on jack stands.
+1. Raise and support the vehicle securely on jack stands.
+See our previous DIY: How to Jack Up a Vehicle Safely for more information.

 2. Spin each wheel and check for any noise or resistance.